keremoktar/keremoktar.github.io/docs/advice.md

 ---
 layout: post
-title: A Guide to the Hidden Curriculum
+title: Kerem Oktar — A Guide to the Hidden Curriculum
+description: Should you get a PhD, and if so, how do you get in?
+A guide to academic job odds, building a network, preparing application materials, and interviewing.
 ---
 # A Guide to the Hidden Curriculum
+<small>Last updated: August 2026</small>

 Here, I clarify the expectations, norms, and reality of academia.

 ## Chapter 1: PhD Applications.